jchartrand/CWRC-Git/README.md

 ### Overview

 NPM package for creating and updating CWRC XML documents in GitHub through the GitHub API.
-Used by the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), whose web API is in turn used by the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter].
+Used by the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), whose web API is in turn used by the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter).

 ### Demo

-A [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Writer](https://github.com/cwrc/CWRC-Writer), [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter], and [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GitServer).
+The [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Writer](https://github.com/cwrc/CWRC-Writer), [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), and [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GitServer).
 The same code is easily (for someone with modest development experience) installed on any server to run your own instance.

 ### Installation